Duct Leakage Test in Parker Ford, PA

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-To achieve a passing duct leakage result, your system should measure under 4 CFM per 100 square feet with the air handler installed, or 3 CFM per 100 square feet without the air handler installed.
-For new construction, a duct leakage test must be passed before any home is eligible to receive an occupancy certificate.
+To achieve a passing duct leakage result, your system must show under 4 CFM per 100 square feet if the air handler is installed, or 3 CFM per 100 square feet if it is not.
+For new construction, a duct leakage test must be successfully passed before the home can obtain an occupancy certificate.

 Local Energy Audits — affordable duct leakage test in Parker Ford, PA